Essential Gear For Day Hiking

 Danner: $220

 I can honestly say that I have never had an issue with these boots, even when breaking them in.
 Maybe I’m lucky?
-Or maybe these boots are just that good.
+Or maybe these boots are just that good?
 I’ve tried other brands in the past, like North Face and Keens, but they just don’t hit the same as my Danners.
-Unlike shoes with mesh, Danner’s suede keeps feet ultra dry; I can walk through streams in these and the water wicks off, even years later.
+Unlike shoes with mesh, Danner’s suede keeps feet ultra dry; I can walk through streams and the water just wicks off, even still, years later.
 They are also sturdy without being too rigid and are surprisingly lightweight.
 Plus, I can barely get them dirty even if I try.
 Don’t ask me how, it’s sorcery.
 There is also the men’s version.

 trail ergo cork Trekking Poles

-Black Diamond: $120
+Black Diamond: $170

 Yaktrax: $55